The one word I hope will end up describing my 2016? Change.

 Change and experimentation.

-This is the year Dave and I finally find a base to return to between trips – we’ve been wanting to take the plunge for a couple of years, but ended up giving in to our wanderlust at the expense of our sanity, health, finances, and businesses.
-And travel.
+This is the year Dave and I finally find a base to return to between trips – we’ve been wanting to take the plunge for a couple of years, but ended up giving in to our wanderlust at the expense of our sanity, health, and travel.
 Finding a base means we’ll be able to travel better and work better, which means higher quality and more frequent posts for you.

 I feel as though I’ve been treading water for several years and I’m finally on the brink of drowning.
 January will be about solo adventuring in the South Pacific, February will revolve around eating with friends in Mexico, March will be full of puppy love when we housesit in Seattle for friends, and then Dave and I will be searching for a home.
 A real home.
 A place we can fill with furniture and love.
 I’m already planning on creating a soundproof sanctuary I can hide away in whenever I’m overwhelmed.